green atifacts with denoise profiled

 #17 Updated by Joe Giampaoli over 3 years ago

 - File Screenshot - 12312015 - 06_58_02 PM.png Screenshot - 12312015 - 06_58_02 PM.png added

 Thanks Pedro, just wanted to compare with my RAW's.
 Nice shot BTW.

 This is what I get when purging the history stack to original and just basic corrections.
 Using linearRec709 as input color profile does seem to help a little, even adding extra saturation later, but not 100% effective.
 This is pretty much how I have been doing it since I saw this green artifacts, as I mentioned before, I thought my denoising profiles or using a CHDK RAW made file had something to do with it.
 I have also tried exporting to 16bit tiff with no denoising at all and then try to apply the denoising to the tiff but unfortunately it's not as effective as doing it directly on the RAW.
 I'll attach my xmp version of your RAW if you want to see pretty much what I do.
 Later I apply something like a low-pass filter with extra saturation in multiply mode to bring out those colors...

-#18 Updated by Maximilian Trescher almost 2 years ago
+#18 Updated by Maximilian Trescher over 3 years ago

 I experienced the same issues with shots from a Canon 60D.